peter88213/novelyst/docs/index.md

 The purpose of *novelyst* is to create a structuring framework for novel writing with *LibreOffice* or *OpenOffice Writer*.
 This means managing a variety of metadata along with the structure of the story, and ensuring a smooth workflow.
 For this purpose,  there are the appropriate export functions and a simple locking mechanism that gives enough freedom, so that the user remains responsible for making sure that nothing gets mixed up.

-- Besides, in *novelyst* you can assign additional properties to the scenes, for example, the style (*staged*, *explaining*, *descriptive*, or *summarizing*), or any number of story arcs.
-Especially when revising a large novel, this can be quite useful.
+- Besides, in *novelyst* you can assign additional properties to the scenes, for example, the style (*staged*, *explaining*, *descriptive*, or *summarizing*), or the [arcs](help/arcs), which offer a powerful concept to support plotting.
 - In addition to the *Action/Reaction* scheme, another custom scene category can be defined by the user.
 - The character data categories "Bio" and "Goals" can be renamed.
-- There are now [arcs](help/arcs) to support plotting.
+- *novelyst* can generate a scene's start date/time from the previous scene's end date/time.
 - The necessary data is stored along in the *.yw7* file, without breaking the compatibility to *yWriter*.

 ## Plugins